matrix-org/synapse/docs/client-server/howto.rst

     }

 This will block waiting for an incoming event, timing out after several seconds.
-A client should repeatedly make requests with the "from" query parameter with the value of "end" (in this case "215").
+A client should repeatedly make requests with the ``from`` query parameter with the value of ``end`` (in this case ``215``).
 This value should be stored so when the client reopens your app after a period of inactivity, you can resume from where you got up to in the event stream.
 If it has been a long period of inactivity, there may be LOTS of events waiting for you.
 In this case, you may wish to get all state instead and then resume getting live state from a newer end token.

-NB: The timeout can be changed by adding a "timeout" query parameter, which is in milliseconds.
+NB: The timeout can be changed by adding a ``timeout`` query parameter, which is in milliseconds.
 A timeout of 0 will not block.